Lenkazion/how-to-learn/README.md

 this is the first project of the yandex web development bootcamp.

-it's a simple single page website which tells about how to learn effectively by presenting different methods and resources. the whole program was being teached in russian – an english version of the website is going to be implemented in the near future.
+it's a simple single page website which tells about how to learn effectively by presenting different methods and resources.

+note: the whole program was being teached in russian – an english version of the website is going to be implemented in the near future.

 ## Technologies